 Making your list and sending out your invitations will give you the possible upward limit of your guest list.
 For catered BBQ occasions like weddings or funerals, you can be fairly certain that not everyone will attend (those who have trouble travelling or are out of town, for instance, may not make it).
 For large corporate events, on the other hand, your initial guest list will likely be fairly close to the final turnout, since corporate affairs are usually pretty obligatory.

 Request an RSVP Date

-Nevertheless, even for corporate events it’s a good idea to ask for an RSVP.
+Nevertheless, even for an event that requires corporate catering it’s a good idea to ask for an RSVP.
 That way you can determine who is bringing family or a significant other, and figure out who will need special dispensation (such as vegetarian BBQ catering options).
 Always give a date by which you expect to hear back about attendance so that you can plan appropriately.
 Now you should have a final guest list.
 Throw in an extra 10 or so people just in case someone shows up last minute – BBQ catering leftovers never hurt anyone!